sl-sh-dev/sl-console/README.md

 Termion generates escapes and API calls for the user.
 This makes it a whole lot cleaner to use escapes.

-Supports Redox, Mac OS X, BSD, and Linux (or, in general, ANSI terminals).
+Supports Mac OS X, BSD, Linux and Windows (or, in general, ANSI terminals).

 ## A note on stability